 101 The Clinic recognizes the Association as the exclusive bargaining agent for all

-Clinic except those excluded by the Act, as defined in the Manitoba Labour Board
+102 The Clinic recognizes the Association as the exclusive bargaining agent for all Respiratory Therapist classification employed by the Winnipeg Clinic Medical Corporation except those excluded by the Act, as defined in the Manitoba Labour Board Certificate Number MLB – 7278.

 201 Wherever used in this Agreement, the following words shall have the meaning